-Since the 1950s, the number of people with diabetes in the United States has steadily increased, and today, around 1 in 10 people across the U.S. have diabetes.
+Since the 1950s, the number of people with diabetes in the United States has steadily increased, and today, more than 11% of Americans have diabetes.
 This statistic is alarming – and it means that you or someone you know either has or will develop diabetes in the future.
 Because this percentage continues to rise, it is important to recognize the risk factors that accompany diabetes and pre-diabetes.

 Understanding what diabetes is and what we can do to lessen our likelihood of developing diabetes is one of the most important steps in prevention of the disease.
 According to the CDC: